Decent-quality fightsticks are generally designed to last a long time. This makes sense considering how expensive they can be.

 Fightsticks are solid machines.
-To understand why fightsticks/arcade sticks are so durable lets first examine what a fightstick actually is and what it is made of.
+To understand why fightsticks/arcade sticks are so durable lets first examine what a fightstick is and what it is made of.

-Why a fightstick would break down
+Why would a fightstick breakdown

 Again, this is dependent on how the stick is used and how it’s maintained.
 But generally, it might be that a button starts to give in or the joystick isn’t working properly.

-On cheaper sticks, your PCB soldering may be badly done causing inputs to lose connection.
+On cheaper sticks, your PCB soldering may be badly done, causing inputs to lose connection.
 In addition, if your Fighstick experiences a lot of heat, this may cause problems with the PCB too.

 The connector cable which connects the fightstick to a console or PC might also get damaged.
 These cables can become torn, bent, or loose if not stored properly.

 The other potential issues with cheaper sticks might be the buttons and joystick.
-These can fill with debris, dust, skin flakes and other nasty stuff which can affect the use of these devices.
+These can fill with debris, dust, skin flakes, and other nasty stuff, which can affect the use of these devices.

-Despite these issues, I want to stress that these problems only really occur with cheaper fightsticks that don’t have quality parts.
+Despite these issues, I want to stress that these problems only occur with cheaper fightsticks that don’t have quality parts.

 Good quality fightsticks with Sanwa or Semitsu parts, and with proper maintenance, will indeed last a very long time.
 Even if they get these issues, you can easily fix them with minimal effort.

-4 Tips on making a fightstick last forever
+4 Tips on Making a fightstick last forever

 Here are some general tips: